 Personal Entrepreneurial Competencies (PECs)

-August 3, 2018 – For would-be entrepreneurs and those with existing micro or small businesses, UP ISSI’s Tara Na, Negosyo Na! anniversary training offering is a pathway to develop their entrepreneurial competencies.
+August 3, 2018 – For would-be entrepreneurs and those with existing micro or small businesses, UP ISSI’s Tara Na, Negosyo Na!
+An anniversary training offering is a pathway to develop their entrepreneurial competencies.
 Moreover, the course digs in through their business interest and passion as a market-maker.
 Part of the seminar is the administration of a self-rating assessment to evaluate an individual’s Personal Entrepreneurial Competencies (PECs).
 The PECs questionnaire provides a self-assessment tool on how each one sizes up to the common competencies identified by Management Systems International (MSI).
 Understanding your PECs will be of great help in the detection and analysis of your strong and weak points.
 Thus, these behavioural indicators are said to be useful in strengthening entrepreneurial potential.

 The 10 Entrepreneurial Characteristics